 Why don’t they fit?
-Unlike someone suffering chronic pain, which is taught with great success in the HPD course, the pain and symptomatology is more complex, such as with arthritis, hyper-mobility syndromes, irritable bowel disease, cancer, nerve damage, occipital/trigeminal neuralgia, and lots more.
+Unlike someone suffering from chronic pain, which is taught with great success in the HPD course, the pain and symptomatology are more complex, such as with arthritis, hypermobility syndromes, irritable bowel disease, cancer, nerve damage, occipital/trigeminal neuralgia, and lots more.
 Usually, there are co-morbidities (having more than one health condition at the same time) associated with these conditions too; having a basic understanding of these can make for better client outcomes.

 So, what do I do that’s different?

-Living with a multitude of chronic illnesses myself, I have the additional knowledge I pass onto my clients in terms of what can help and this, together with significant further research, is the basis for the CPD.
-Included in the training are specific additions to the initial consultation and revision sessions that are relevant to the way we work, fits into our normal session and based on up to date research.
+Living with a multitude of chronic illnesses myself, I have the additional knowledge I pass on to my clients in terms of what can help and this, together with significant further research, is the basis for the CPD.
+Included in the training are specific additions to the initial consultation and revision sessions that are relevant to the way we work, fit into our normal sessions and are based on up-to-date research.
 We cover topics such as pacing, as taught to me by independent occupational therapist Jo Southall, which is a revelation to many clients and can transform how they approach their days.

-We revise and deepen understanding of the parasympathetic and sympathetic nervous systems.
-How this affects a client and their symptoms and what can be done to help with those.
+We revise and deepen our understanding of the parasympathetic and sympathetic nervous systems.
+How does this affect a client and their symptoms and what can be done to help with those?
 The gut and brain link and how the gut can activate the brain into fight/flight mode.